 David Ballard was appointed Warden of the Mount Olive Correctional Complex (MOCC) in September 2007.
 Mr. Ballard began his career with the Division of Corrections in May 1994 as a Correctional Officer at the former West Virginia Penitentiary in Moundsville.
 Upon closure of the penitentiary Mr. Ballard transferred to MOCC, serving there until December 2004.
 While at MOCC during this period Mr. Ballard worked his way through the ranks, serving as a Correctional Officer, Counselor, Case Manager, Program Specialist, Lieutenant and Captain.

-From December 2004 to September 2006 Mr. Ballard served as the Administrator of Beckley Correctional Center (BCC).
+From December 2004 to September 2006 Mr. Ballard served as what was then the Administrator of Beckley Correctional Center (BCC), a minimum-security community correctional facility, housing male and female work release and residential substance abuse treatment inmates.
 During his time at BCC Mr. Ballard implemented major improvement in the operation and organization of the facility, several cost-savings measures resulting in tremendous benefit to taxpayers and major improvement in community relations with the City of Beckley.

-From September 2006 to August 2007 Mr. Ballard served as the Warden of Lakin Correctional Center (LCC).
-During his time at LCC Mr. Ballard oversaw the addition of a 124-bed dormitory style housing unit, 36-bed modular housing unit, Correctional Industries Building and the implementation of the Rover Rehabilitation Program and Correctional Center Nursery Program.
-Under Mr. Ballard’s leadership, LCC became the third correctional facility in the state to receive national accreditation through the American Correctional Association.
+From September 2006 to August 2007 Mr. Ballard served as the Warden of Lakin Correctional Center (LCC), which was then a multi-security correctional facility housing female inmates.
+During his time at LCC Mr. Ballard oversaw the addition of a 124-bed dormitory-style housing unit, 36-bed modular housing unit, Correctional Industries Building, the implementation of the Correctional Center Nursery Program and the former Rover Rehabilitation Program.

 Mr. Ballard is certified as a Corrections Executive through the American Correctional Association and is also a graduate of numerous training courses conducted by and through the National Institute of Corrections and the West Virginia Department of Military Affairs and Public Safety Professional Development Center.
 Mr. Ballard is an active member of the American Correctional Association, Southern States Correctional Association and North American Association of Wardens & Superintendents.